 COVID19 sheltering has given me time to ponder the mysteries of my life.
 Some of these discoveries are welcome additions.
 I've learned that I have more patience, perseverance, and discipline than I thought I had.
 Other discoveries have been tough to acknowledge and excruciating to accept.
-The most disappointing is that there are seven things… Continue reading 7 Things I Believe in More than God
+The most disappointing is that there are seven things… Continue reading 7 Things I MUST Believe in More than God

 Governor John Kasich speaking at the 2020 DNC made me so happy.
 Not because I'm a die hard Democrat— because I am not.
 Not because I'm a die hard Buckeye— though I certainly am.
 But, because I want to stop feeling so yucky and polarized.
 I did my miserable years at recess in dirty sandboxes… Continue reading When You Know Something Is Not Right